 You could dress as a peasant pretty easily.
 Here are the items you’ll want to locate either in your closet, the thrift store or from a friend, if you should be so lucky.

-For the male person, dress all in drab colors, except as noted otherwise:
+For a male person, dress all in drab colors, except as noted otherwise:

 - a white or off-white poet’s shirt